 “I just don’t know how I could have made such an awful mistake.
 I’d personally like to apologize to the blue decal for any suffering I may have caused.”

-Hansen’s immediate supervisor, Staff Sergeant Eric Doney, is currently contemplating Battalion level non-judicial punishment, and had choice words to say on the matter.
+Hansen’s immediate supervisor, Staff Sgt.
+Eric Doney, is currently contemplating Battalion level non-judicial punishment, and had choice words to say on the matter.

 “We MP’s care a lot about the customs and courtesies of the Corps.
-The dishonor and lack of respect LCpl Hansen showed to that poor little blue decal.
+The dishonor and lack of respect Lance Corporal Hansen showed to that poor little blue decal.
 It fills me with contempt.”

-“Mrs. Lieutenant Sully,” as she demands to be referred to, is currently seeking unspecified damages against Lance Corporal Hansen for the emotional distress she experienced.
+“Mrs. Lieutenant Sully,” as she demands to be referred to, is currently seeking unspecified damages against Hansen for the emotional distress she experienced.
 The case is currently pending.